UBCFormulaElectric/Consolidated-Firmware/specs.md

 ID | Title | Description | Associated Competition Rule(s)
 --- | --- | --- | ---
 DIM-0 | Startup CAN message | The DIM must transmit a startup message over CAN on boot.
+DIM-10 | Heartbeat sending | The DIM must transmit a heartbeat over CAN at 10Hz.
 DIM-1 | Heartbeat receiving | The DIM must set the 7-segments all on to display '888' once it does not receive three consecutive BMS heartbeats.
 DIM-2 | Board status LEDs | The DIM must indicate the current status of the BMS, DCM, DIM, FSM and PDM using RGB LEDs, where GREEN = no fault, BLUE = non-critical fault and RED = critical fault. | EV.6.1.11
 DIM-3 | Drive mode switch | The DIM must transmit the drive mode position of the rotary switch over CAN at 1kHz.